 - Columbia Law School, LL.M.
 2015

 Katharine R. Haigh

 Katharine R. Haigh is an Associate in Wachtell, Lipton, Rosen & Katz’s Antitrust Group.
 She specializes in complex U.S. and foreign merger control matters.
-Katharine has worked with clients on extensive merger investigations in a wide range of industries, including technology, financial services, energy, consumer products, and industrials.
+Katharine has worked with clients on extensive merger investigations in a wide range of industries, including technology, financial services, energy, consumer products, media, and industrials.
 She regularly represents clients before the U.S. Federal Trade Commission and Department of Justice and has she managed substantive merger reviews approved by the European Commission, the UK Competition and Markets Authority, the Chinese State Administration for Market, the Japan Fair Trade Commission, and many others.